Tsebo200/Oiloasis/README.md

 ### Functionality
 <!-- A useNavigate hook was utilised so that when the user clicks on the sign in/create account button, they will be redirected to the dashboard and their email address will be added to the local storage.
 If the user clicked on the create account button their information will be added to the MYSQL database.
 The opposite will happen whereas if the user tried to redirect to the dashboard without registering or logging in then they will immediately be redirected to the sign in page, a useNavigate and useEffect was utilised to accomplish this function<br><br> -->

+The admin Page
+- Create a new product using axios Post request
+- Read a product with a card displaying once added to the database with a axios Get request
+- Update a products information when tapping on the edit product button on the specific card of the product the axios put request will run
+- Deleting a product by tapping on the bin icon the axios delete request will run

 <!-- The functionality for the logOut button was a useNavigate and a sessionStorage.clear(). -->
 <br><br>